-Servicing Agreement.
-Unless a mortgagor is in default with respect to its Mortgage Loan or such default is, in the judgment of the Servicer based upon communication with such mortgagor, reasonably foreseeable (determined in a manner consistent with applicable REMIC rules and the terms of the Pooling and Servicing Agreement), the Servicer, unless as permitted in the Pooling and Servicing Agreement, may not permit any modification of any material term of any Mortgage Loan, including any modification that would change the mortgage rate, defer or forgive the payment of principal or interest, reduce or increase the outstanding principal balance (except for actual payments of principal), accept payment (whether in connection with a short sale or payoff) the related mortgagor of an amount less than the Unpaid Principal Balance of such Mortgage Loan in final satisfaction of such Mortgage Loan or change the final maturity date on such Mortgage Loan.
-Notwithstanding the foregoing, in the event that any Mortgage Loan is in default or, in the judgment of the Servicer (after satisfying the requirements of the Pooling and Servicing Agreement), such default is reasonably foreseeable, the Servicer, may also waive, modify or vary any term of such Mortgage Loan (including modifications that would change the mortgage rate, forgive or forbear the payment of principal or interest or extend the final maturity date of such Mortgage Loan, or consent to the postponement of strict compliance with any such term or otherwise grant indulgence to any mortgagor, provided; however, that the Servicer may not modify a Mortgage Loan, more than once during any twelve (12) month period or more than twice after the Closing Date and further provided, that the Servicer may not modify the loan to forgive principal that would result in a marked-to-market loan-to-value ratio of less than 105% based on the post-modification Interest Bearing Unpaid Principal Balance of the related Mortgage Loan and the current market value of the related mortgaged property.
+Subject to accepted servicing practices and applicable law, the Pooling and Servicing Agreement permits the Servicer to waive any late payment charge, assumption fee or other fee that may be collected in the ordinary course of servicing the Mortgage Loans.
+The Servicer, unless permitted by and in accordance with the Pooling and Servicing Agreement, may not permit any modification of any material term of any Mortgage Loan, including any modification that would change the mortgage rate, defer or forgive the payment of principal or interest, reduce or increase the outstanding principal balance (except for actual payments of principal), accept payment (whether in connection with a short sale or payoff) from the related mortgage Ioan or change the final maturity date on such Mortgage Loan.
+Notwithstanding the foregoing, in the event that any Mortgage Loan is 60 or more days delinquent or, in the judgment of the Servicer, may waive, modify or vary any term of such Mortgage Loan (including modifications that would change the mortgage rate, forgive or forbear the payment of principal or interest or extend the final maturity date of such Mortgage Loan), or consent to the postponement of strict compliance with any such term or otherwise grant indulgence to any mortgagor, provided; however, that the Servicer may not modify a Mortgage Loan, more than once during any twelve (12) month period or more than twice after the Closing Date and further provided, that the Servicer may not modify the loan to forgive principal that would result in a marked-to-market loan-to-value ratio of less than 105% based on the post-modification Interest Bearing Unpaid Principal Balance of the related Mortgage Loan and the current market value of the related mortgaged property.
 Notwithstanding anything in the Pooling and Servicing Agreement to the contrary, no waiver, modification, variance, postponement of compliance or indulgence made or proposed to be made by the Servicer in accordance with the foregoing will require the consent of the Guarantor, the Securities Administrator, the Trustee or any other entity.
 Notwithstanding the foregoing, the Servicer will not make or permit any modification, waiver, or amendment of any Mortgage Loan which would cause any REMIC created under the Pooling and Servicing Agreement to fail to qualify as a REMIC or result in the imposition of any tax under the Code.